-Category II hours are defined by the Board as individual or “self-study” hours.
-These may include the publication of an article by an LSW or LCSW, attending staffing events, group study, viewing tapes and listening to recordings, and reading professional articles or books.
+The board defines Category II hours as individual or "self-study" hours.
+These may include the publication of an article by an LSW or LCSW, attending staffing events, group study, viewing videos and listening to recordings, and reading professional articles or books.
 There is no supervision or sponsorship requirement for Category II hours.
-LSWs may claim a maximum of five Category II hours while LCSWs may claim a maximum of 10 hours during each renewal period.
+LSWs may claim a maximum of five Category II hours, while LCSWs may claim a maximum of 10 hours during each renewal period.

-The Virginia Chapter of the National Association of Social Workers is a good resource for LSWs and LCSWs to find continuing education opportunities.
+The Virginia Chapter of the National Association of Social Workers offers resources to help LSWs and LCSWs find continuing education opportunities.

 Virginia Social Worker Jobs and Salary Information

-In 2017, 17,340 social workers were employed in the state of Virginia.2 Across all fields of social work in Virginia, the average salary in 2017 was $56,718 per year.2 Approximately half (8,980) of all social workers in Virginia were employed in child, family, and school social work, making it the largest field of employment for social workers in the state.2
+In 2019, Virginia employed 17,860 social workers.
+Across all fields of social work in Virginia, the median salary in 2019 was $58,760 per year.
+Approximately half (9,270) of all social workers in Virginia held employment in child, family, and school social work, making it the largest field of employment for social workers in the state.

-Projections suggest that between 2016 and 2026, the total number of social workers employed in Virginia will increase by 23.4%, amounting to an average of 392 new job openings per year.3 Jobs for healthcare social workers in Virginia are expected to grow the fastest over this time period, with an expected increase of 24.9% between 2016 and 2026.3
+Projections from the Bureau of Labor Statistics suggest that between 2018 and 2028, the total number of social workers employed in Virginia will increase.
+Overall job growth for child, family, and school social workers totals a projected 23.3% from 2018-28.
+Projected job growth for healthcare social workers in Virginia outpaces the other categories, with an expected increase of 24.9% between 2018 and 2028.

 |Type||Number Employed||Average Annual Salary|